9track/FlashFloppy-wiki/Firmware-Programming.md

 The Gotek is then jumpered in system-bootloader mode and programmed from the host PC.
 See the below picture for wiring and jumper selection.

+**Important Notes:**
+- Your Gotek may have a different number of header pins/holes, but any missing or extra pins are not used in the programming process.
-This Gotek has had pins soldered to the programming header.
-It is possible to make the required connections with no soldering, but be careful that all wires are sufficiently well connected.
-Also note that the ordering of the connections (5V,GND,TX,RX) can vary across adapters, so be careful to note the ordering on your own.
+- This Gotek has pins soldered to the programming header.
+It is possible to make the connections with no soldering, but take care that all wires are sufficiently well connected.
+- The ordering of the connections (5V,GND,TX,RX) can vary across USB-TTL serial adapters, so be careful to note the ordering on your own.

 ![Programming header](assets/programming_header.jpg)